Where Do I Start?

 Our charity has created a number of autism publications aimed at parents.
 These publications outline many current findings and experiences.
 It is worth keeping in mind that the field of autism research and is always in progress, with new discoveries around the corner and novel treatments and therapies in the pipeline.
 What is not known or not available today may be within reach tomorrow, so never forget to tune in – one easy way of keeping on top of developments in autism research and treatments is to subscribe to our mailing list (below).

 Facebook and other discussion groups are a valuable resource for sharing experiences and learning.
 Thinking Autism’s facebook page is filled with research, parental input and support.
-There are hundreds of Facebook groups but two very popular and comprehensive ones are Recovering Kids and Regarding Caroline.
+There are hundreds of Facebook groups but two very popular and comprehensive ones are Recovering Kids and Rogue Rec.
 Many groups, including these two examples, have valuable file sections worth your time.

 Many organisations provide webinars and videos on specific topics: Autism One and ARI educational videos are just two sources.
 Our charity hosts live interactive Facebook events for our members where professionals share their expertise.

 Support groups, events and conferences are another excellent way to gather information and meet like-minded people who can become a part of your support network.
 Contact us, check our Events page, or join as a member to be informed of any upcoming roadshows or conferences.

 There have been many books published in the last few years addressing various interventions for for autism.